i-am-tanni/mud_painter/README.md

 Example:

 ```
-If symbol = {r} and number = 0, result will be "0"
+If symbol = {r} and number = 60, result will be "60"
-If symbol = {rr} and number = 0, result will be "00"
+If symbol = {rrr} and number = 60, result will be "060"
 ```

 **Warning**: The largest number of repetitions results in the padding number regardless of consecutiveness.